 Having a wider grip meaning: beyond the shoulders is going to force more of the stimulation to the outside, which in turn eventually if you keep at it, builds the overall strength and width of the chest.

-Arms extended closer to the trunk, as seen above will stimulate the lowest part of the chest.
+Arms extended closer to the trunk, as seen above pressing at a (decline angle) stimulates the lowest part of the chest.

-Arms extended to that of 90° from your trunk, depending if you’re performing flyes or pressing movements will stimulate both the interior and outer-width of the pectorals.
+Arms extended to that of 90° from your trunk, depending if you’re performing flyes or pressing movements as in (flat benching) stimulates the entire outer-width of the pectorals.

 The word (Isolation), isn't really the most accurate term to use to describe chest exercises to target the different areas of the chest.
 It's tough to isolate the chest specifically, changing angles directs stimulation from the exercise to the areas you want to affect the most.

-The word “Emphasize” is probably a more appropriate word to describe upper, lower, inner and outer and angle related chest exercises to target the different areas of the chest.
+The word “Emphasize” is probably a more appropriate word to describe upper, lower, inner-outer and angle related chest exercises to target the different areas of the chest.

 If you have been training consistently for a good year or more as an intermediate or advanced level lifter and struggling to increase your chest dimensions: prioritizing is the name of the game in building chest size!